 The DRC partners with supervisors to create accessible workplace environments and implement reasonable accommodations for employees.
 The Workplace Access staff is available to consult with supervisors about how to create work environments that are accessible and inclusive for a diverse range of employees, making it less necessary to implement accommodations on an individual basis.

-A reasonable accommodation is a change to an application process, work environment, or the way work is customarily performed that enables an employee with a disability to enjoy equal access.
+A reasonable accommodation is a change to an application process, work environment, or the way work is customarily performed that enables a disabled or pregnant employee to enjoy equal access.
 Personal items/devices (e.g., glasses, hearing aids, wheelchairs, etc.) are not considered reasonable accommodations.

-If an employee suggests that s/he may need a change to a work environment or the way work is performed because of a medical condition or disability, and this is not a request that you would normally approve as part of your usual department practice, the employee should be referred to the DRC.
-The employee is not required to use the words “reasonable accommodation".
+If an employee suggests that she may need a change to a work environment or the way work is performed because of a medical condition, pregnancy, or disability, and this is not a request that you would normally approve as part of your usual department practice, the employee should be referred to the DRC.
+The employee is not required to use the words “reasonable accommodation."
 Please do not deny any potential requests for accommodation before the DRC has an opportunity to thoroughly evaluate the request(s) and possible alternatives.

-Based on the information gathered from the employee, supervisor, and other individuals as appropriate, the DRC will make a determination about whether an employee is eligible for accommodations and whether the requested accommodation is reasonable, and will communicate its determination in writing to the employee and supervisor.
+Determination Letter: Based on the information gathered from the employee, medical provider, supervisor, and other individuals as appropriate, the DRC will make a determination about whether an employee is eligible for accommodations and whether the requested accommodation is reasonable, and will communicate its determination in writing to the employee and copy the supervisor.